 Apprehended Violence Orders ('AVO') are designed to deter people from committing future acts of violence and to protect people who might be the victims of that violence.
 In New South Wales there are two types of AVOs.
 One is called an Apprehended Domestic Violence Order ('AVDO') and the other is Apprehended Personal Violence Order ('APVO').
+An AVO is sometimes called an Intervention Order, Restraining Order, Protection Order, Domestic Violence Order or Family Violence Order.

 The ADVO is aimed at protecting everyone including children who might experience or witness domestic violence and to reduce and prevent violence that might occur between people who are in a domestic relationship.
 This includes a spouse, de facto partner, ex-partner, family member, carer of person living in the same household.